MajorMazen/gettingandcleaningdata/CODEBOOK.md

 ## Output Files
 This function outputs the following files:
-1. Combined_Data.txt: the clean and combined data for train and test datasets as {Activity_Code, Activity_Label, Subject_ID, Mean, Standard_Deviation}
+1. "Combined_Ordered_Data.txt": the clean and combined data for train and test datasets as {Activity_Code, Activity_Label, Subject_ID, Mean, Standard_Deviation}
-2. Summarized_Data.txt: presents the average of the 2 variables (mean and standard deviations) for each distinct activity and subject pairs as {Activity_Code, Activity_Label, Subject_ID, AVG(Mean), AVG(Standard_Deviation)}.
+2. "Summarized_Data.txt": presents the average of the 2 variables (mean and standard deviations) for each distinct activity and subject pairs as {Activity_Code, Activity_Label, Subject_ID, AVG(Mean), AVG(Standard_Deviation)}.

 ## Variables
 ### Formal Arguments